mikemcbride/toggleDisabled/README.md

 Testing
 =======

 toggleDisabled works in all major browsers and has been tested to work with AngularJS up to the most recent version (1.2.15 at the time of writing this).
-This should _theoretically_ work in any version of Angular going forward as long as JQLite remains a component of the library.
+The only dependency is JQLite, so as long as that remains a component of AngularJS (or if you are including jQuery in your app) it will work.